yasserfarouk/negmas/docs/upgrade_guide.rst

 from_genius/to_genius                                              Remove keep_issue_names, keep_issue_values (not supported anymore)
 Negotiator.on_ufun_changed    Negotiator.on_preferences_changed
 Negotiator._utility_function  Negotiator.ufun
+SAOAMI                        SAONMI
+PassThroughNegotiator         ControlledNegotiator
+PassThroughSAONegotiator      ControlledNegotiator
+from negmas.*.passthrough     from negmas.*.controlled             where `*` here stands for any submodule
 ============================  ===================================  ===============================================

 The following rules  must be followed: